gatsbyjs/gatsby/docs/docs/eslint.md

 }
 ```

-If you want to disable ESLint completely, just create an empty `.eslintrc` file.
+If you want to disable ESLint completely, create an empty `.eslintrc` file.